-When assessing Enexis's BCA, we apply our Rating Methodology for Regulated Electric and Gas Networks, published in August 2009, which identifies key areas of focus for assessing the relative fundamental credit quality of regulated electric and gas network companies.
+When assessing Enexis's BCA, we apply our Rating Methodology for Regulated Electric and Gas Networks, published in August 2009, which identifies drivers of fundamental credit quality of regulated electric and gas network companies.
 The methodology focuses on the assessment of the regulatory environment, ownership model, operational performance, stability of business model and key credit metrics.
-Based on historical financial performance, the methodology grid indicates a BCA of a1 for Enexis, reflecting Enexis historically strengthened capital structure as a result of a EUR600 million shareholder and strong debt protection metrics.
-Any positive pressure on the BCA, narrowing the difference between the methodology grid outcome and the actual BCA of a2, would also depend on Enexis's ability and willingness to adjust its increasing investment and acquisition activity, in order not to constrain the company's financial performance in the medium term.